GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/Is-it-possible-to-integrate-with-Intercom.md

-## Is it possible to integrate with Intercom?
+## is it possible to integrate with intercom?
 Yes.
 For Intercom, you can integrate it into the app by going to Profile > Integrations > Connect Intercom